 Kaede stopped dabbing his face for a moment, and looked at him more closely.
-His eyes were squeezed shut, his teeth clenched, and his lips were peeled back and he continued breathing heavily.
+His eyes were squeezed shut, his teeth clenched, his lips were peeled back, and he continued breathing heavily.
 He slammed his right fist onto the ground.

 "Inuyasha, you must calm yourself-"